-The following screen shows an example of the configured Ethernet ports on the OSN3B Windows server.
+The following screen shows an example of the configured Ethernet ports on the OSN Windows server.
 In this example, the disabled internal NIC is labeled "Local Area Connection", the disconnected external NIC is labeled "Local Area Connection 2", the disconnected internal NIC is labeled "Local Area Connection 3" and the connected external NIC is labeled "Local Area Connection 4".
+Note that whenever you connect or disconnect a network cable from one of the interfaces, the status changes.

-Figure 10-4: OSN3B SBA Server
+Figure 10-3: OSN SBA Server